 - Sending your older microphone back to the manufacturer for updating will eliminate this issue.

-- Using the Audio Limited AC-BALXLR-2, a new Lemo-to-XLRF cable, will keep the interfering signal from entering your microphone.* This black-capped XLR cable is an improvement over the previous blue-capped model.
+- Using the Audio Limited AC-BALXLR-3, a new Lemo-to-XLRF cable, will keep the interfering signal from entering your microphone.* This black-capped XLR cable is an improvement over the previous blue-capped model.

-- In the case that another cable is plugged in between the microphone and the AC-BALXLR-2, Audio Limited also offers the A-FILTER, an accessory PC board that can be soldered onto the female end of a straight XLR cable.
+- In the case that another cable is plugged in between the microphone and the AC-BALXLR-3, Audio Limited also offers the A-FILTER, an accessory PC board that can be soldered onto the female end of a straight XLR cable.
 When the XLR containing the A-FILTER is connected directly to the microphone, it reduces incoming radio frequencies.
-Both the A-FILTER and AC-BALXLR-2 offer a ~40 dB attenuation of unwanted RF signals entering the microphone.
-The A-FILTER is not compatible with the original AC-BALXLR.
+Both the A-FILTER and AC-BALXLR-3 offer a ~40 dB attenuation of unwanted RF signals entering the microphone.
+The A-FILTER is not compatible with the AC-BALXLR, AC-BALXLR-2, and AC-BALXLR-3.

 - Always keep the mic cable as far away from the antenna as possible.